python/cpython/Doc/library/functools.rst

    A `LRU (least recently used) cache
    <http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used>`_
-   is indicated when the pattern of calls changes over time, such as when more recent calls are the best predictors of upcoming calls.
+   is indicated when the pattern of calls changes over time, such as when more recent calls are the best predictors of upcoming calls (for example, the most popular articles on a news server tend to change every day).

    .. versionadded:: 3.2